Propagating Knowledge Updates to LMs Through Distillation: Analysis

-\paragraph{Does the distillation inject the definition itself?} If distillation is teaching the model is learning to make inferences based on the definition, how well does it teach the model the definition sentence as well?
+\paragraph{Does the distillation inject the definition itself?} If distillation is teaching the model to make inferences based on the definition, how well does it teach the model about the definition itself?
 We measure the per-token normalized perplexity on the \emph{definition} sentence and report the results in Figure~\ref{fig:definition_perp}.
 Unsurprisingly, fine-tuning on definition sentence significantly drops its perplexity to closer to zero after 5-10 updates.
-While never trained to directly repeat the definition sentence, distillation also lowers the model's perplexity on the definition sentence significantly, potentially because of lexical overlap between the transfer set and the definition sentence (token overlap of 33.1-53.2\% as shown in Table~\ref{tab:transfer_set_statistics}).
+While never trained to directly repeat the definition sentence, distillation also lowers the model's perplexity on the definition sentence significantly, potentially because of lexical overlap between the transfer set and the definition sentence (token overlap of 34.8-56.4\% as shown in Table~\ref{tab:transfer_set_statistics}).

-\paragraph{Characterizing the supervision from the teacher} Context distillation is more effective than fine-tuning on the transfer set; here we characterize the differences in these approaches.
+\paragraph{Characterizing the supervision from the teacher} Context distillation is more effective than fine-tuning on the transfer set on ECBD dataset; here we characterize the differences in these approaches.
 Figure~\ref{fig:scatter} shows the negative log likelihood (NLL) for GPT-Neo of the continuations on ECBD 2022 generated by GPT-3.5 without conditioning on the definition (x-axis) vs. the reduction in NLL when conditioning on the definition (y-axis).
-Note that this is not the KL divergence and therefore not the actual training objective; however, by looking at how NLL values change, we can identify specific tokens whose probabilities are substantially modified, which would indicate a high KL value.
+This is not the KL divergence and therefore not the actual training objective; however, by looking at how NLL values change, we can identify specific tokens whose probabilities are substantially modified, which would indicate a high KL value.

 Tokens copied from the definition typically receive the highest decreases.
 Many tokens not in the definition are relatively unchanged in likelihood, and those in contexts that are not informed by the definition will have low KL divergence and drive small updates during learning.
 However, we show two examples of tokens not in the definition where conditioning \emph{does} reduce the NLL substantially.
 In the first case, \emph{Dhaka} is guessable given \emph{Bangladesh}, and in the second, \emph{features} is semantically related to the definition.
 By contrast, \emph{asset} has similar NLL before and after conditioning.